 Director - David Levinson

-Prof. David Levinson serves on the faculty of the Department of Civil Engineering at the University of Minnesota and Director of the Networks, Economics, and Urban Systems (NEXUS) research group.
+Prof. David Levinson serves on the faculty of the Department of Civil, Environmental, and Geo- Engineering at the University of Minnesota and directs the Networks, Economics, and Urban Systems (NEXUS) research group.
 He holds the Richard P. Braun/CTS Chair in Transportation.
 He also serves on the graduate faculty of the Applied Economics and Urban and Regional Planning programs at the University of Minnesota.
 In academic year 2006-2007 he was a visiting academic at Imperial College in London.

 In January 2005 he was awarded the CUTC/ARTBA New Faculty Award.
 He earned a Ph.D. in Transportation Engineering at the University of California at Berkeley in 1998.
 His dissertation "On Whom the Toll Falls", argues that local decision making about managing and financing roads will most likely lead to direct road pricing, which will allow the efficient allocation of scarce road resources (and thus reduce congestion).
 He has also conducted research into travel behavior.

 He received the 1995 Tiebout Prize in Regional Science for the paper "Location, Relocation, and the Journey to Work".
 From 1989 to 1994, he worked as a transportation planner, developing integrated transportation and land-use models for Montgomery County, Maryland.
 He then applied those models for multimodal network planning and growth management.